Flexible placements of periodic graphs in the plane: NBAC-colourings and flexibility in the plane

 \end{lemma}

-\begin{proof} As $\phi$ is the restriction of an invertible linear map and it is bijective then it is a biregular map; it follows that $\phi(\mathcal{C})$ is an algebraic curve.
+\begin{proof} As $\phi$ is a bijective map that is the restriction of an invertible linear map, it is a biregular map; hence, $\phi(\mathcal{C})$ is an algebraic curve.
 Equation (\ref{eqn:WZgain}) now follows by direct computation. \end{proof}

 \begin{proposition} Let $G$ and $G'$ be gain equivalent $\mathbb{Z}^k$-gain graphs.
 Then $\delta$ is an active NBAC-colouring of $G$ if and only if $\delta$ is an active NBAC-colouring of $G'$. \end{proposition}